 - I have tried making these Nutella cookies without flour, without eggs and even a batch with oatmeal.
 All of them had a very unusual texture and they were flat and looked nothing like a cookie.
 So, I don’t recommend those substitutions and changes.

-- In a mixing bowl, beat the egg until light and fluffy.
+- In a mixing bowl, add Nutella and egg and mix until smooth.

-- Add flour, sugar and baking powder and mix until just combined.
+- Add flour, baking powder and mix until crumbly.

 - Scoop out small portions of the dough and roll them into little balls.
 Place them on a cookie tray, lined with parchment paper.